garden-io/garden/docs/using-garden/tasks.md

 Garden does **not re-run tasks** on changes when in watch mode.
 That is, when running Garden with the `--watch|-w` flag or when running `garden dev`.

-You can run a task manually with the `garden run task <task-name>` command.
+You can run a task manually with the `garden run <task-name>` command.
 This will run the task regardless of whether or not the result is cached.

 You can view task results from the dashboard or by running `garden get task-result <task-name>`.